marcelofajardo/Basic-CRM-with-Laravel/README.md

 sudo chmod -R o+rw bootstrap/cache
 ````

-- install js packages by npm _(This step is not necessary to run the application as it is already built for production.
+- Install js packages by npm _(This step is not necessary to run the application as it is already built for production.
 But if you are planning to make developments you need to install node modules.)_
 ````shell script
 npm install
 ````

-- install php packages by composer
+- Install php packages by composer
 ````shell script
 composer install
 ````

-- create .env file (As github repository does not include .env file, we need to create it by copying .env.example)
+- Create .env file (As github repository does not include .env file, we need to create it by copying .env.example)
 ````shell script
 cp .env.example .env
 ````

-- generate application key (This is important for security.
+- Generate application key (This is important for security.
 If the application key is not set, sessions and other encrypted data will not be secure!)
 ````shell script
 php artisan key:generate
 ````

-- open .env file and edit necessary config
+- Open .env file and edit necessary config

 ````shell script
 nano .env